Saturday, 5 November 2022

 And here is its modern, computer plotted, version:

 The otherwise accurate Abramius seems to have miscalculated here the position of the Moon by 14 whole degrees - and consequently the Lots of Fortune and Kingship!
-It is as if he calculated this catarchic for September 24th (and not for September 25th, as he is stating).
+It is as if he calculated this catarchic for September 24th (and not for September 25th, as he is actually stating).

-Here is Abramius’ judgement:
+Here is Abramius’ judgement for this catarchic:

 "Jupiter, lord of the sign of the Ascendant, Sagittarius, is in the eighth place.
 Jupiter, lord of the ascendant, is opposite Saturn, which is in a bad place, the second.
 Jupiter, lord of the ascendant, and Saturn, lord of the second place, are contrary to each other since they are diametrically opposed.
 The lord of the house (occupied by the Lot) of fortune, Jupiter, is in the eighth place, which is opposed to the second and both places are bad.
 Mars, being in the fourth place, indicates that its end will be bad.
 The lord of the “clime” in which the venture took place, namely Saturn, is opposite to the lord of the ascendant, Jupiter.
 Mars, being a malefic, is opposite the Sun (in a “vespertine acronycal” state, as Abramius points out).